 1. FLIR E8: Compact Thermal Imaging Camera

 FLIR E8 thermal camera has a thermal sensor with a high resolution of 320 x 240 (76,800 pixels).
+So you can also use this thermal camera for hunting in complete darkness.
 It has the 3 inches wide LCD color display of 320 x 240 to show the structural issues, temperature details, heat loss and even help you decide whether replacement or repair is needed or not.

 Two Built-in Camera

 This wide infrared thermal camera has two built-in cameras: